 Uncertain Regulatory Framework

-The Department of Finance (Canada) introduced proposed amendments to the Excise Tax Act that, if enacted as proposed, would treat ether as a “financial instrument”, analogous to shares, for purposes of the Excise Tax Act (Canada) and the application of the goods and services or harmonized sales tax.
+The Department of Finance (Canada) recently introduced amendments to the Excise Tax Act that treat ether as a “virtual payment instrument”, and thus a "financial instrument" analogous to shares, for purposes of the Excise Tax Act (Canada) and the application of the goods and services or harmonized sales tax (“GST/HST”) to supplies of virtual currency.
 Meanwhile, other jurisdictions, like the European Union, Russia and Japan have moved to treat ether like a currency for taxation purposes.

 Risks Associated with the Network